HyperWind/rust-life/README.md

 ex.:<br>
 `$ rust-life -l glider.lif`

-To change time it takes for one tick to pass use the `-t` flag.<br>
+To change the time it takes for one tick to pass use the `-t` flag.<br>
 ex.:<br>
 `$ rust-life -t 0.3`